Department of Maternal and Child Health (GRAD)

 The course follows the research process from the formulation of a research question and the design of a research methodology to the addressing of the question through the design of an appropriate analysis strategy.
 Three lecture hours a week.

-Required preparation, knowledge of Stata or SAS; proficiency in inferential statistics and multiple regression analysis.
+Required preparation, basic knowledge of Stata; proficiency in inferential statistics and multiple regression analysis.
 Instructor permission required for non-second year MCH doctoral students.
 Program impact evaluation analytic skills seminar.
 Topics: selectivity, research designs, instrumental variables, difference-in-differences, fixed and random effects, regression discontinuity, matching, and selection models.

 Special topics in Maternal and Child Health for graduate students only.
 Content will vary semester to semester.